-NOMINATING COMMITTEE ("NC")
+NOMINATING COMMITTEE (NC)

-The NC is chaired by Mr Koh Poh Tiong, and its members are Ms Euleen Goh and Mr Tan Soo Nan.
+The NC is chaired by Mr Koh Poh Tiong, and its members are Ms Euleen Goh and Ms Jessica Tan Soon Neo.
 All of the NC members (including the NC Chairman) are independent.
+A new Chairman of the NC will be appointed following the retirement of Mr Koh Poh Tiong as a Director of the Company at the conclusion of the forthcoming AGM.